Black-Box Identity Testing of Noncommutative Rational Formulas in Deterministic Quasipolynomial Time: Introduction

 \subsection{Related results}

-At a high level, this approach is inspired by the framework introduced in \cite{ACM22, ACGMR23}.
-In \cite{ACM22}, the authors construct a hitting set for rational formulas of inversion height two.
-One of the main ingredients of their proof is a division algebra hitting set construction for noncommutative formulas (more generally, for noncommutative ABPs).
-Additionally, they proposed the idea of building a hitting set inductively for every height as a possible approach to derandomize RIT in the black-box setting.
+The basic result underlying the hitting set construction in this paper is the Forbse-Shpilka hitting set construction~\cite{FS13}.
+At a high level, our approach builds on the framework introduced in \cite{ACM22, ACGMR23}.
+In \cite{ACM22}, the authors present a hitting set construction for rational formulas of inversion height two.
+The main ingredient in their construction is a division algebra hitting set construction for noncommutative formulas (more generally, for noncommutative ABPs).
+Additionally, they proposed an approach to constructing a hitting set by induction on inversion height as a possible approach to derandomize RIT in the black-box setting.
 Unfortunately they could not obtain a division algebra hitting set even for rational formulas of inversion height one.
-In \cite{ACGMR23}, the authors use a conjecture on hardness of polynomial identities \cite{BW05} to inductively build a hitting set for every inversion height.
-A crucial bottleneck of this approach is that even assuming such a strong hardness conjecture, it yields a quasipolynomial-size hitting set only for rational formulas of inversion height barely up to constant.
+In \cite{ACGMR23}, the authors have shown a conditional result.
+Assuming a conjecture on hardness of polynomial identities \cite{BW05} they obtain a hitting set for every inversion height by induction.
+A limitation of that construction is that it is based on an unproven conjecture, and even so it only yields a quasipolynomial-size hitting set for rational formulas that is barely more than constant inversion height.

 In this paper, we are able to overcome both the difficulties as we unconditionally build the quasipolynomial-size hitting set for \emph{all} polynomial-size rational formulas.

+As already mentioned, the results of \cite{GGOW20, IQS18, HH21} solve the more general $\nsing$ problem in order to solve the RIT problem in the white-box setting.